solah422/Logistics-Status-Tracker/README.md

 - **Visual Date Picker**: Rich, interactive calendar popover for easy date selection.

 ### 🚀 Enhanced User Experience
-- **Interactive Onboarding Tour**: Guided walkthrough for new users to quickly learn the application's key features.
 - **Rich Empty States**: Beautiful and informative empty state screens with helpful illustrations and clear calls to action.
 - **Collapsible Sidebar**: Maximize your screen real estate with a collapsible navigation sidebar.